sdr-enthusiasts/docker-readsb-protobuf/README.md

 1. Gain level is lowered by one level.
 1. If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been two consecutive gain levels below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, auto-gain discontinues testing gain levels.

-At this point, all of the tested gain levels are ranked based on a combination of the following:
+At this point, all of the tested gain levels are ranked based on the criterea discussed above.

-* Longest range
-* Number of tracks with position
-* Signal-to-Noise ratio
-* Any gain levels outside of `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN` are discarded

 The gain level with the most points is taken, and the maximum and minimum gain levels used by the fine-tuning process are three levels above and below this level.